Payday Loans in Arizona: Are They Legal and How Do They Work?

 Are Payday Loans Legal in Arizona?

 No, traditional payday loans are not legal in Arizona.
-The law that once allowed payday lenders to operate in the state expired in 2010 and was never renewed.
-Since then, all consumer lenders in Arizona have been subject to the state's 36% annual percentage rate (APR) cap.
+The law that once allowed payday lenders to operate in the state expired on July 1, 2010, and was never renewed.
+Since then, all consumer lenders in Arizona have been subject to the state's 36% APR cap.

 Here's a summary of how Arizona's consumer lending laws work today: